Te Ara Tika

 Te Kuiti is set to get a new pedestrian railway over bridge, construction of Te Ara Tika has begun!

-Click here to see the progress we've made to date
+Click here to view a time-lapse video of the progress we've made to date

 "A lot of work has gone on to get us to this point.